-Chase offers nearly three dozen credit cards, including airline, hotel, cash back and travel rewards options.
-The Chase Sapphire Reserve is at the top of the list in benefits and rewards, especially for travelers who’d like insider access to lounges, high-end resorts and more.
+Chase offers nearly 30 consumer credit cards, including airline, hotel, cash back and travel rewards options.
+The is at the top of the list in benefits and rewards, especially for travelers who’d like insider access to lounges, high-end resorts and more.

 Features of the Chase Sapphire Reserve Card

-GOBankingRates awards the Chase Sapphire Rewards Visa a 4.6 out of 5 stars.
+GOBankingRates awards the Chase Sapphire Reserve Visa card a 4.6 out of 5 stars.
 The card scored high in benefits available to cardholders, among other things.
-Here are some of the most important features worth noting:
+Here are some of the most important features worth noting.